openzipkin/brave/brave-impl/README.md

 (client send) and cr (client received) annotations.
 When the cr annotation is set the span will be submitted to SpanCollector if not filtered by one of the TraceFilters.

-For mor information on TraceFilters, see section below 'about trace filters'
+For more information on TraceFilters, see earlier section 'about trace filters'.

 ### Brave.getServerTracer ###